ojalaw/suport_MP3/TESTING.md

 - Users were being logged in automatically rather than being redirected to the login page, I added code to direct users to the login page.

-- When 'Favourite Team' and 'Favourite Sport' were over the 25 charcter limit, it caused 500 Internal server error.
+- When 'Favourite Team' and 'Favourite Sport' were over the 25 character limit, it caused 500 Internal server error.
 Added code to handle the error.

 - Changed from interactive image cards to image carousel on overview page on smaller screens.